Can I Sell My House to a Family Member at Below Market Value?

 Review your agent’s comparative market analysis (CMA):

 One major benefit of bringing in a real estate agent during a family sale is that they will provide you with a CMA for the property.
-A CMA is a packet of paperwork, in some cases spanning 30-40 pages long.
+A CMA is a packet of paperwork, in some cases spanning 30 to 40 pages long.
 The CMA will list nearby, recently sold homes similar in size and condition to yours to determine what a buyer would be willing to pay for your home today.

 Get an appraisal: